ThalesGroup/knowledge-flow/CONTRIBUTING.md

 - Check PEP8 compliance and fix errors if possible: `ruff check --fix`
 - Format the code: `ruff format`
-- Detect secrets: `detect-secrets`  # pragma: allowlist secret
+- Detect secrets: `detect-secrets`  # pragma: allowlist secre

 - Analyzer the code: `bandit`

 To install the pre commit hooks on your environment after it is ready (see the `dev` target of the Makefile), type this command: